Documentation

 Existence of a δ-like operator #

-This is the abstract counterpart of the SemiringWithMonus δ-axioms: we characterise, in an arbitrary nontrivial semiring (no order assumed), when a function δ : K → K satisfying δ 0 = 0, δ ((n : K)) = 1 for 0 < n, and idempotence δ (δ a) = δ a can exist.
-The class axiom delta_regrouping is strictly stronger than idempotence, so the iff below should be read as a statement about how much of the ProvSQL δ interface is consistent with a given characteristic, not as a full existence proof for the class axiom.
-(Constructing a witness for delta_regrouping itself requires more structure: in a canonically ordered semiring the indicator works, see delta_regrouping_indicator.)
+This is the abstract counterpart of the SemiringWithMonus δ-axioms: we characterize, in an arbitrary nontrivial semiring (no order assumed), when a function δ : K → K satisfying δ 0 = 0 and δ ((n : K)) = 1 for 0 < n can exist.
+The class also demands delta_absorb, which the iff below ignores, so it should be read as a statement about how much of the ProvSQL δ interface is consistent with a given characteristic, not as a full existence proof for the class.
+(Constructing a witness for delta_absorb requires more structure: in a canonically ordered semiring the indicator works, see delta_absorb_indicator.)

 theorem delta_exists_iff_charP_zero {K : Type} [Semiring K] [Nontrivial K] :

-Note that the δ operator is not uniquely determined by these axioms: they only pin its values on the image of (plus the requirement that any chosen value be a fixed point of δ).
+Note that the δ operator is not uniquely determined by these axioms: they only pin its values on the image of .
 Two typical choices are δ as the indicator of being nonzero (δ x = if x = 0 then 0 else 1, used in the backward direction below) and, in an idempotent semiring, δ as the identity (since every positive natural cast then equals 1, see natCast_pos_eq_one_of_idempotent).
+Both are idempotent (δ (δ a) = δ a); adding idempotence as a third requirement would leave the statement unchanged, since the forward direction never uses it and the indicator witness satisfies it.

 Commutative SemiringWithMonuss #